pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1826 Certificates and RabbitMQ

+Today I worked in a hard task, I worked into renew some certificates for a RabbitMQ server, was amazing because I needed to generate the certificates multiples times because sometimes was wrong generated.
+For me work with certificates and things related with security is funny and interesting but my knowledge on these topics is little.

 ### Day 1825 EC2, AutoScaling Group and ELB

 Today I studied these AWS services and learning multiple things about them related with AutoScaling and Availability.